Luka-dot/typeScript-with-redux/README.md

-# Getting Started with Create React App
+# Test App for Type Script with React and Redux
+This is learning project to test TS behavior with Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).